tahmid198/Password-Cracking/README.md

 # Password Hashing
 This project is intended to demonstrate basic password cracking with Hascat and it serves as notes for myself.

+Make sure to have Hashcat downloaded.

 Hashes.txt contains the target hash and rockyou-75.txt contains the wordlist (rockyou-75.txt is the abridged version of rockyou.txt, which is an old list of common passwords).
 Hascat will attempt these passwords when cracking.
 Hashcat will also need the following two arguments: